Aerospace Studies (Air Force ROTC)

 Undergraduate minor: aerospace studies

 The Aerospace Studies Program administers the Air Force Reserve Officer Training Corps (AFROTC) at the University of Iowa.
-AFROTC prepares highly qualified undergraduate students for commissions as officers in the United States Air Force.
+AFROTC prepares highly qualified undergraduate students for commissions as officers in the United States Air Force and the United States Space Force.

 In order to receive a commission, AFROTC cadets must satisfactorily complete all University of Iowa degree requirements as well as courses specified by the U.S. Air Force.